-Columbia University Under Investigation for Data Breach of Records
+Columbia University Under Investigation for Data Breach of Over 800,000 Records

-Schubert Jonckheer & Kolbe LLP is investigating a data breach impacting the sensitive personal information of faculty, staff, applicants, students, and their families affiliated with Columbia University in New York.
+Schubert Jonckheer & Kolbe LLP is investigating a data breach impacting the sensitive personal information of 868,969 applicants, students, and employees of Columbia University in New York.

 If your personal information was impacted by this incident, you may be at risk of identity theft and other serious violations of your privacy.
 As a result, you may be entitled to money damages and an injunction requiring changes to Columbia University’s cybersecurity practices.